johanp0308/portafolio_pachon/README.md

 ### Form
 My form can accept several values which are added to the database.
 The form does not have identification, therefore it will add repeated information if it is made.

+The application has methods and functionalities that allow you to add the other items if inconvenient.

 ![](./imgsReadme/form-1.png)
 ![](./imgsReadme/form-2.png)
 ![](./imgsReadme/form-3.png)

+Here each item only has the functionality of showing each item

+Here each item only has the functionality of displaying detailed information about the CV in a modal.

 ![](./imgsReadme/Screenshot%20from%202023-10-12%2009-47-34.png)
 ![](./imgsReadme/Screenshot%20from%202023-10-12%2009-48-04.png)